-- ^{8.1.} If a local authority determines an application before the end of the determination period (which is 5 working days, beginning with the first day after the public consultation period, excluding public holidays) the authority can specify the duration of the licence, subject to a minimum duration of 3 months. - ^{8.2.} Rochford District Council will grant a licences for 12 months unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space. - ^{8.3.} If a licence is 'deemed' granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for a year. - ^{8.4.} A licence granted or deemed to be granted will not be valid beyond 30 September 2021.
+- If a local authority determines an application before the end of the determination period (which is 7 days, beginning with the first day after the public consultation period, excluding public holidays) the authority can specify the duration of the licence, subject to a minimum duration of 3 months. - 8.2.
+Rochford District Council will grant a licence until 30th September 2022 unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space. - 8.3.
+If a licence is 'deemed' granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for a year. - A licence granted or deemed to be granted will not be valid beyond30 September 2022.

-- ^{8.5.} On approving the application, Rochford District Council will issue a Table and Chairs Licence (Pavement Permit) to which conditions will be attached.
-The licence will also contain specific terms such as days and hours when tables and chairs are permitted and appearance and location of the furniture corresponding to the application. - ^{8.6.} A copy of the Council's standard conditions, which will be attached to all Table and Chairs Licences (Pavement licence) are shown at Appendix B. Additional conditions may be attached if the Council considers it appropriate in the circumstances of any particular case. - ^{8.7.} The Council generally will only permit Table and Chairs Licences (Pavement licence) between 09:00 and 21:00. - ^{8.8.} Applications outside these hours will be assessed in terms of the criteria detailed above.
+- 8.5.
+On approving the application, Rochford District Council will issue a Table and Chairs Licence (Pavement Permit) to which conditions will be attached.
+The licence will also contain specific terms such as days and hours when tables and chairs are permitted and appearance and location of the furniture corresponding to the application. - 8.6.
+A copy of the Council's standard conditions, which will be attached to all Table and Chairs Licences (Pavement licence) are shown at Appendix B. Additional conditions may be attached if the Council considers it appropriate in the circumstances of any particular case. - 8.7.
+The Council generally will only permit Table and Chairs Licences (Pavement licence) between 09:00 and 21:00. - 8.8.
+Applications outside these hours will be assessed in terms of the criteria detailed above.
 The Council however retains the right to specify permitted hours of trading that are less than those specified above in appropriate circumstances.